-As we all wait for the spring season in March after the cold and chilly winter people in different parts of the country begin celebrating the most fun-packed festivals.
-The festivals in March in India are colorful, high-spirited, and filled with a lot of fun.
+We all wait for the spring season in March after the cold and chilly winter.
+People in different parts of the world begin celebrating the most fun-packed festivals.
+The festivals in March around the world are colourful, high-spirited, and filled with a lot of fun.
 Festivals are the best way to bring together family, friends and a sigh of relief among stressful days.
 The greatness of a culture is best reflected in its festivals and that is why you must attend one to get to know a place better.
-Here is a list of vibrant and fascinating Indian festivals in March.
-It’s your chance to be a part of these festivals and witness the diversity of this incredible nation.
+Here is a list of vibrant and fascinating festivals in March.
+It’s your chance to be a part of these festivals and witness the diversity of some of the most incredible nations.
 Do take this list along on your vacay and have a blast!

 Top 15 Festivals In March In India

 Searching for March festival 2021?
 Who isn’t fond of festivals?
 Nothing brings people together as festivals do.
 Also, one cannot ignore their cultural significance.
 Here is the list of festivals in March 2020 in India you must be a part of.
 Take a look: